Heawoit History, Family Crest & Coats of Arms

 - Origins Available:

-Heawoit is a name that was brought to England by the ancestors of the Heawoit family when they migrated with the great wave that followed the Norman Conquest of 1066.
-Heawoit is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+Heawoit is a name that was formed by the Anglo-Saxon society of old Britain.
+The name was thought to have been used for someone who once worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."